1. What is the purpose of the AKC National Owner-Handled Series?

 7. Can I change handlers during competition?

 Dogs must be handled by an owner/handler eligible for the AKC National Owner-Handled Series throughout the breed level competition for the point show.
 This includes the class competition and subsequent competition in the breed ring.
-Additionally, dogs must be handled by an eligible owner/handler for all AKC National Owner-Handled Series competition.
+Additionally, dogs must be handled by an eligible* owner/handler for all AKC National Owner-Handled Series competition.
 If the replacement handler is an eligible owner/handler for that dog a change can occur.
 Any person can show the dog in the regular group and Best In Show competitions.
+To be an eligible owner, a person must be an owner of record according to AKC’s records on the day of the event and not be a professional handler.

 8. Can a professional handler’s spouse or child exhibit a dog in this competition?